 About the Department

 The history department at the Elizabethtown College is housed (and rightly so) in one of the oldest and most historically significant buildings on our campus.
-Wenger Hall, a former boys’ dormitory, has undergone significant renovations during the summer of 2010 and is better equipped than ever to host our students whose love of history equals the historical environment in which they learn.
+Wenger Hall, a former boys’ dormitory, underwent significant renovations during the summer of 2010 and is now better equipped than ever to host our students whose love of history equals the historical environment in which they learn.

-History majors will have the opportunity to pursue independent research over a semester in either the junior or senior year.
-Beyond standard course work, students are encouraged to pursue internships in an archival setting, a historical society or museum and to take advantage of the junior year abroad programs.
+History majors will have the opportunity to pursue independent research over a semester in either their junior or senior year.
+Beyond standard course work, students are encouraged to pursue internships in an archival setting, a historical society, or a museum, and to also take advantage of the junior year abroad programs.
 History majors continue to maintain an active and student-run History Club and a chapter of Phi Alpha Theta, the History Honor Society.
 Students are inducted into the Honor Society during an Annual Banquet sponsored by the department.